quanly106/Group-6-Repo/StatusReport (1).md

 # Project Status

-What has your team accomplished over the past week?
+What has your team accomplished over the past week? \n Personas and Scanrios
-Presona and Scanrios
 Team Charter/ Product Vision
 * Item _n_